 For the team skills, you can add several teams to one skill.
 The following skill applies to Sales and HR.

 Removing a skill

-Removing a skill is easy; just click the corresponding button.
+Removing a skill is easy; navigate to the list view, and click the corresponding button.
 All feedback collected on that skill will still be available.

 Editing a skill